sdss/datamodel/datamodel/products/md/mos_target_bhm_rm_tweaks.md

 ---

 ## Basic Information
-: This table enables small modifications to be made to the set of
+This table enables small modifications to be made to the set of reverberation mapping (RM) targets selected for observation in SDSS-V. The dr19_bhm_rm_tweaks table allows identification of i) confirmed QSOs which were observed in plate mode that should be preferentially targeted in forward-looking FPS mode observations, and ii) reject candidates which the plate-mode observations have revealed to be unsuitable for continued RM studies.

 ### Naming Convention
 $MOS_TARGET/[V_TARG]/mos_bhm_rm_tweaks.fits, where V_TARG=1.0.2 for DR19